MUYUTwilighter/saplanting_fabric/README.md

  - /saplanting load: load properties from file;
  - /saplanting save: save current properties into file;
  - /saplanting \<PropertyName\>: show value of target property;
- - /saplanting \<PropertyName\> \<value\>: set value of target property;
+ - /saplanting \<PropertyName\> \<value\>: set value of target property;<br>
- - Tip: this command will not get current properties saved into file immediately, current properties will be saved when using command "/saplanting save" or dicarding from world save.
+ Tip: this command will not get current properties saved into file immediately, current properties will be saved when using command "/saplanting save" or dicarding from world save.

 **Brief**